September 19, 2025

 Small fleets (1–10 vehicles)

-If you want minimal friction and broad station choice, start with Ramp (universal Visa acceptance plus tight controls) or Coast (modern admin and fast rollout).
+If you want minimal friction, start with Ramp (universal Visa acceptance plus tight controls) or Coast (modern admin and fast rollout).
 Choose Shell only if your regular routes already favor Shell locations, and Fuelman if the Discount Network closely matches where you fuel today.

 Mid-sized fleets (11–50)

 As volume grows, controls and reporting matter more.
-WEX and Ramp tend to hit the balance of coverage and oversight, while Fuelman can work well when most fueling is in-network.
+WEX tends to hit the balance of coverage and oversight, while Fuelman can work well when most fueling is in-network.
 Comdata becomes compelling for trucking-heavy mixes that rely on commercial sites.
 Shell remains viable in Shell-dense regions.

 Enterprise fleets (51+)